ashwin-adhikari/60days_challenge/frontend/my-react-app/Notes/README.md

 - conditional rendering
   - allows you to control what gets rendered in your application based on certain conditions (show, hide, or change components)
   ![alt text](./images/condRendering.png)

+#Day4
+- rendering list
+  - rendering list involves using list name and ```map``` function to map the list item onto to frontend, using a key value unique for each item.